 Something a lot of people don’t even consider.

-We Need to Change the Way We View Animals
+We Need to Change How We View Animals

 Pet ownership is nothing new.
 Evidence suggests humans have been domesticating animals for thousands of years.